taharukaiya/Gadget-Heaven/README.md

   - Displays an error message if an action fails.
 - **404 Page**: A visually appealing error page with navigation back to the home page.
 - **Hover Effects**: Interactive hover effects on buttons and cards for better user experience.

 ---

-## 📈 Challenge Tasks Implemented

-1. **Dynamic Background**:

-   - The home page background color differs from other pages using the `useLocation` hook.

-2. **Purchase Modal**:

-   - Clicking the "Purchase" button congratulates the user via a modal and clears the cart without reloading the page.

-3. **Cart Price Limit**:

-   - Prevents adding items to the cart if the total price exceeds $1000.
-   - Displays an error toast if the limit is exceeded.

-4. **Wishlist to Cart**:
-   - Items can be moved from the wishlist to the cart.
-If the cart exceeds the price limit, an error toast is displayed.

----